ETC-A/etca-spec/extensions/bit-manipulation-1/README.md

 <details>
 <summary>Alternative table layout</summary>

+This table is identical to the one above except that the spacing for the `C` bits are grouped differently.
+The order is still the same.

 | `C CCCC CCCC` | NAME     | Operation                                    | Flags | Comment     |
 |---------------|----------|----------------------------------------------|-------|-------------|
 | `0 0000 1000` | `RCL`    | <code>A ← (B << 1) &#124; C</code>           | `ZNC` | (1) (2) (3) |